 But there are some differences with Pinterest.
 Instead of users clicking on a post and being re-directed to a blog or website for more information, the information is all included in the Xiaohongshu post.
 Secondly, there is a much greater interactive community element to Xiaohongshu – similar to what you see on Instagram.

 I visit the platform every day but have not once clicked on the “Store” tab.
 Granted, I’m biased because I’m American and live in America.
-Maybe if I were Chinese, or still lived in China, I would find it more useful.
+Maybe if I was Chinese, or still lived in China, I would find it more useful.
 However, I believe most users are not on Xiaohongshu for the shopping and would prefer to find products elsewhere.

 Experimenting with Xiaohongshu

 Recently, I thought about buying a new wallet.